ASUU, FG face-off: Hope rises on suspension of strike - Vanguard News

 The suspension may not, however, be based on the negotiating ability of the government team, but on the stark economic realities confronting the country now, checks by Vanguard have revealed.

+READ ALSO: Strike: Ondo govt to meet organized labour to avert strike this week

-However, the union may give the government timelines to fulfil some obligations, especially ones involving finance, and that any breach would lead to another crisis.
+However, the union may give the government timelines to fulfill some obligations, especially ones involving finance, and that any breach would lead to another crisis.

 As ASUU and FG teams were meeting at the weekend, the National Bureau of Statistics announced that Nigeria had gone into another round of economic recession, as the Gross Domestic Products, GDP, shrank for the second consecutive quarter.